Novena, Singapore: Commercial

 Central to this area is Novena Square, a mixed used development situated directly above the Novena MRT station.
 Novena Medical Centre is located at levels 8 to 11 of the Square 2 shopping centre.
 Adjacent to Novena Square's Office Tower is a sports-themed mall called Novena Velocity.
 Opposite Novena Square, and across the Junction of Newton Road, Moulmein Road and Thomson Road, is United Square Shopping Mall, a children-oriented mall, with shops catering to infants, kids and parents.
-Shops located in the Novena area include Starbucks (one in United Square and another in Novena Square), Cold Storage, Decathlon and the newly opened Don Don Donki at Square 2, a Japanese Discount Store.
-Banks located in the Novena area include POSB and UOB.
-Novena has seen major improvements in terms of new shops opening in the area since Square 2 and Velocity commenced business in recent years.

 Novena Square

 Velocity@Novena Square, formerly known as Novena Square, is a sports and lifestyle mall with a new building extension.
 It lies directly above Novena MRT station.
 It was opened in December 2000, and owned by Novena Square Investments.
 There are 160 stores and spans 3 floors.

 Square 2

 Square 2 is located at the Novena MRT station.
 It was opened on 10 December 2007, and it is developed and owned by Far East Organization.
 It has over 180 specialty stores, selling food and beverage, fashion and accessories, education and enrichment, as well as beauty & wellness services, spanning five floors.